-The UK’s Pint of Science festival is going online for 2021, with scientists across the Quadram Institute and Norwich Research Park bringing their research to screens worldwide.
+The UK’s Pint of Science festival went online for 2021, with scientists across the Quadram Institute and Norwich Research Park bringing their research to screens worldwide.

 Breast cancer is the most commonly diagnosed cancer in UK women.
 Research into this disease is ever ongoing as scientists and clinicians strive to improve patient outcomes.
 ‘Let’s Talk about Breast Health’ on Thursday 20 May from 7-8 pm will be hosted by Prof Anne-Marie Minihane and include a panel of expert speakers: Honorary Senior Lecturer Dr Lisa Crossman, UKRI Future Leaders Fellow Dr Rianne Lord, and QI scientist Nancy Teng.
 The panel will explore the use of AI in mammograms, look into metal-based drugs as a new breast cancer therapy and see how the gut may influence breast health.